Git Collaboration on GitHub: Forks, Branches, and Pull Requests

 If you have a more intricate update process, I suggest reading GitHub’s documentation on “Syncing a fork”, and an easy-to-read 5 with nice visuals.

+The fork-and-pull-request workflow is the standard model for contributing to repositories you do not own, while shared-repository branching suits trusted teams with write access.
 In this post, I have covered GitHub collaboration when working with other team members.
 Git branching, forking, pull requests, and issues were briefly explained.
 You can use this post for your reference.
 However, I suggest going more into this topic with the help of the references below.
 Soon I will continue the collaboration using shared repositories.
 Thanks for reading!

 References